whitem24/courses/eth-101/lesson-eth-7.md

 npx hardhat run scripts/deploy.js --network rinkeby
 ```

-You should see the following.
+You should see something like the following.
 The contract address and the wallet address of the owner.

 ```bash
 BankContract deployed to: 0x8DA9151adD3070fAc7c887B1f6FadA58CC2a12c5